kanidm/kanidm/kanidm_book/src/installing_client_tools.md

         kanidm/tools:latest \
         /sbin/kanidm --help

-If you have a ca.pem you may need to bind mound this in as requried.
+If you have a ca.pem you may need to bind mount this in as required.

 > **TIP** You can alias the docker run command to make the tools easier to access such as: